evanx/mpush-redis/README.md

 It might make more sense to combine the various services e.g. `mpush` vs `lpush` et al, into a toolkit, i.e. in one repo.

-However, it this stage it's fun experimenting, and low-noise commit-logs are preferrable.

-Also the idea of "immutable microservices" appeals to me, i.e. only essential bugfixes allowed.
+However, the idea of "immutable microservices" appeals to me.
+We'll see how that goes.
+Probably I will also combine them into one toolkit to rule them all.

 ### Further plans